jbuchanan31/PythonClassProject/README.md

 # PythonClassProject

 Weekly Sales Project
+This is a simple Python program that asks the user to enter a store's sales for each day of the week.
+The sales amounts are stored in a list, and the program calculates the total sales for the week and displays the result.

 My name is Joshua.
 I am currently a Cyberscurity student who is looking to get into IT.